axfoxtail/MagicEdge-PHPImageBackgroundRemover/readme.txt

 == Description ==

 Magic Edge Lite - Image Background Remover provide easy way to remove background from complex photo.
-It’s unbelievable easy to use.
+It's unbelievable easy to use.
 Just in several steps your photo became transparent.
-Also, this is a first and only one photo background remover plugin for the WordPress – on the whole market!
+Also, this is a first and only one photo background remover plugin for the WordPress, on the whole market!

 Videos: